Root Causes of Weight Gain and How Red Light Therapy Can Help

 How Poor Gut Health Affects Bodyweight

 Only recently have medical researchers started to understand how vital gut health is to overall wellness.
 The gut microbiome is a delicate balance of microorganisms that live in the digestive tract and help you digest food.
 Emerging studies have found that changes in the makeup of the gut microbiome are linked to obesity and metabolic disorders.
 If you want to dig into the science behind gut health and weight fluctuation, here’s an in-depth, peer reviewed article from Nutrition Today.

+Does red light therapy work for weight loss?
+This question is a little too complicated to have a simple "yes" or "no" answer, so let's get into the science.
 Our bodies work better when they’re in balance, and for that, we also need an abundance of healthy light every day.
 Americans spend over 90% of their time indoors and it’s a bigger health risk than most realize.
 If your cells don’t get enough light, they’ll make energy less efficiently.
-Even if you eat well and exercise, if you aren’t getting enough light, it can affect everything from your sleep, to your inflammation levels, to your weight.
+Even if you eat well and exercise, if you aren’t getting enough light, it can affect everything from your sleep, to your inflammation levels, and to your weight.